 Thai Massage for Those with Medical Conditions/Physical Limitations

-6 CEUs for massage therapists and NJ chiropractors – approved through NCBTMB, NJ Board of Chiropractic Examiners and PACE.
+6 CEUs for massage therapists and chiropractors – approved through NCBTMB (for all states but NY), NJ Board of Chiropractic Examiners and PACE.

-Recommended that You Take this Prerequisite: Thai Massage: Theory and Practice.
+It is Recommended but Not Required that You Take this Prerequisite: Thai Massage: Theory and Practice.
 Click here for more info: https://www.iceclasses.com/product/thai-massage-theory-and-hand-on-practice/.